||24 hours ago|

 The Pi-hole® is a DNS sinkhole that protects your devices from unwanted content without installing any client-side software.

-- Easy-to-install: our versatile installer walks you through the process and takes less than ten minutes
+- Easy-to-install: our dialogs walk you through the simple installation process in less than ten minutes

 - Resolute: content is blocked in non-browser locations, such as ad-laden mobile apps and smart TVs